Life Cos. Drive More Lending While Banks Take a Back Seat

 READ ALSO: The Dizzying Pace of Data Center Investment

-“Oftentimes we will talk to a life insurance company about a perspective loan, and they would say our general account would be interested in providing the loan with these terms, and our managed account would be interested with slightly different terms,” van Kustic said.
+“Oftentimes we will talk to a life insurance company about a prospective loan, and they would say our general account would be interested in providing the loan with these terms, and our managed account would be interested with slightly different terms,” Kustic said.

 Life insurance company lenders are also more patient, providing terms from seven to 20 years.
-“These durations match up well with insurance and annuity products that the life insurance company offer clients,” van Kustic added.
+“These durations match up well with insurance and annuity products that the life insurance company offer clients,” Kustic mentioned.

 Responding to changing needs

-While life companies have traditionally offered longer-term, fixed-rate, permanent financing, Moczul said, over the last five years they also have offered transitional loans and construction financing for three- to five-year terms with flexible prepayment options.
+While life companies have traditionally offered longer-term, fixed-rate, permanent financing, Moczul said, over the last five years they also have offered transitional loans and construction financing for three to five years with flexible prepayment options.
 “Insurance companies have had to pivot to deploy these types of strategies to meet the market demand,” Cale noted.

-He also said that due to consolidation within the industry, private equity firms who’ve acquired insurance companies are entering this space.
-“The net positive of this effect has given insurance companies alternative products to offer, such as shorter-term bridge loans, preferred equity and constructions loans,” Cale said.
+He also said that due to consolidation within the industry, private equity firms which have acquired insurance companies are entering this space.
+“The net positive of this effect has given insurance companies alternative products to offer, such as shorter-term bridge loans, preferred equity and constructions loans,” Cale added.

 Gregory Michaud, managing director & head of Real Estate Finance at Voya Investment Management